 2. Functional Architecture Overview

-Please be aware that functional capabilities, components, Agents, etc. do not necessarily coincide with technical capabilities, components, Agents, etc. The technical components can be deployed (downloaded, installed, run), whereas a functional component is a provider of a specified set of capabilities/functionalities an implementation of which can be made part of a technical component.
-So it is conceivable that a technical component contains an implementation of wallet, holder and verifier functional components as well as other functionalities that are not described here, e.g. related to UX, setting preferences, and more.
-In this functional architecture, the default type of components, Agents etc. are functional.
+Please be aware that functional capabilities, components, agents, etc. do not necessarily coincide with technical capabilities, components, agents, etc. The technical components can be deployed (downloaded, installed, run), whereas a functional component is a provider of a specified set of capabilities/functionalities an implementation of which can be made part of a technical component.
+So it is conceivable that a technical component contains an implementation of issuer, wallet, holder and verifier functional components as well as other functionalities that are not described here, e.g. related to UX, setting preferences, and more.
+In this functional architecture, the default type of components, agents etc. are functional.

-When an Agent is involved in such a transaction, it will be communicating with a component that it assumes to be an Agent of the Peer Party of its Owner (the Agent may obtain further assurances for that, but that's outside the scope for now).
-We will use the term ‘Peer Agent (of a specific Agent, in the context of a single transaction)’ to refer to an Actor with which the specific Agent has a communications session.
-Note that establishing whether or not an Actor is a Peer Agent does not necessarily require knowing who the Peer Party actually is.
+When an agent is involved in such a transaction, it will be communicating with a component that it assumes to be an agent of the Peer Party of its principal (the agent may obtain further assurances for that, but that's outside the scope for now).
+We will use the term ‘Peer Agent (of a specific Agent, in the context of a single transaction)’ to refer to an actor with which the specific agent has a communication session.
+Note that establishing whether or not an actor is a Peer Agent does not necessarily require knowing who the Peer Party actually is.

 Figure 1. eSSIF-Lab Single Party Functional Architecture Overview.

 We use the following coloring conventions in this figure: red is business related, which means that we do not consider this to be part of the SSI Infrastructure.
 Brown is used for policies, which are defined by (or on behalf) of the principal of the component that uses them to configure themselves, and/or act according to the %principal’s preferences and policies.
 Green is used for generic SSI infrastructure related functions, and blue represents functions that may be implemented as ‘plug-ins’ for specific SSI-related technologies.